brooklynDev/airborne/README.md

 end
 ```

-Alternativley, if we only want to test `coordinates` we can dot into just the `coordinates`:
+Alternatively, if we only want to test `coordinates` we can dot into just the `coordinates`:

 ```ruby
 it 'should allow nested paths' do